Foothills Nature Preserve

 Due to inclement weather and hazards, our open space preserves may close or partially restrict access without notification.
 Check for restrictions and more information here.

 Bound by Portola Valley, Los Altos Hills, Pearson - Arastradero Preserve and Los Trancos Open Space Preserve, the 1,400-acre Foothills Nature Preserve is a nature lover's paradise.
 Miles of trails provide access through rugged chaparral, woodlands, fields, streams, a lake, and provides spectacular views of the Bay Area.
-Wildlife abounds, and it is common to see deer and coyotes; if you are lucky you might catch a glimpse of a bobcat.
+Wildlife abounds, and it is common to see deer and coyotes; if you are lucky, you might catch a glimpse of a bobcat.

 Foothills Nature Preserve, several people enjoying the view of the rolling green hills eastward toward Stanford, Downtown Palo Alto and the bay